andres48381/LTI-library/Readme.md

 # How to build and install it

 Just include the .h and .cpp files in your project.
-The repository includes an example with cmake, and a simple code to wath the simulation.
+The repository includes an example with cmake, and a simple code to watch the simulation.

 # What is a LTI systems?